For ease of development, we can connect the IntelliJ IDE with the Jira ticket service.

 Settings like the picture above will secure that a new feature branch will be created when we check out a new task in the IntelliJ IDEA window.

-In this short tutorial, we went through the steps to interconnect IntelliJ IDEA with your Jira account.
+In this short tutorial, we followed the steps to interconnect IntelliJ IDEA with your Jira account.
 One of the most critical parts is to keep the Jira API token.
 If you consider using them in other projects, keep the token in a separate secured file.
 Otherwise, do not be afraid to revoke tokens, if necessary, and create a new one.